libreswitch/ops/tests/bgp/bgp_test.md

 - The advertised routes from the peer are not present in the output from the **show ip bgp** command.
 - The output of the **show running-config** command does not match with the input configuration.
-- The BGP daemon is not running on at least one of the switches and fails during verification.
+- The eBGP daemon is not running on at least one of the switches and fails during verification.
 - The prohibited network 10.0.0.0/8 from switch 1 exists in the output of the **show ip bgp** command on switch 2.
-- The hosts are not able to PING after BGP routes are advertised.
+- The hosts are not able to PING after eBGP routes are advertised.